MaynardMiner/MM.Hash/README.md

 #Miner will start!
 It takes a little bit for the miner to download and install and miners you want to use.
 I've found sometimes after they have finished building, I have to restart the miner.
 If the miner doesn't continue to the main screen, you can simple ctrl+c to close miner and then run ./startMM again.
 #
 #GIT THAT LAMBO!
 #
 #
+#OPTIMIZATIONS
+#
+#By opening mining files, you can optimize miners by adding arguments under the aglo in the mining file.
+For example- If you wanted to mine x16r with and gpu intensity of 21, you would amend x16r in the optimizations section to = "-i 21".
+It can accept any argument the miner being used would normally accept.
+This includes API settings, if required.
+#
+#
 #